carlpulley/validated-config/README.md

 `build` takes a list of arguments that should be the results of either building inner validated case class instances or from using the `validate` or `unchecked` methods to validate values at a given path.

+### Secure Validated `Config` Instances

+Sometimes, after validating and building a `Config` instance, we do not wish the constructed case class instance to be modified (e.g. by calling a `copy` constructor) - allowing this could allow validation guarantees to be broken!
+To support such scenarios, one simply extends the trait `SecureConfig` and ensures that the case class constructor is private.

 ## Parsing Custom Configuration Values